Government procurement: India

-The government procurement-related disciplines in India are governed various Public Procurement Orders and the General Financial Rule.
-Public Procurement Orders and the General Financial Rule are primarily been taken care of by the Public Procurement Section of Department for Promotion of Industry and Internal Trade (DPIIT), the Ministry of Commerce and Industry and the Department of Expenditure within the Ministry of Finance respectively.

-In 2017 the Public Procurement Order and General Financial Rule was amended by the government of India to include a Make In India preference.
+The government procurement-related disciplines in India are governed by various Public Procurement Orders and the General Financial Rule.
+Public Procurement Orders and the General Financial Rule are primarily taken care of by the Public Procurement Section of Department for Promotion of Industry and Internal Trade (DPIIT), the Ministry of Commerce and Industry and the Department of Expenditure within the Ministry of Finance respectively.
+In 2017, the Public Procurement Order and General Financial Rule was amended by the government of India to include a Make In India preference.
+Use of the online Government e Marketplace is mandated for Union public procurement.

 Emergency procurement powers are available to the Indian armed forces, enabling them to meet "urgent operational requirements" without complying with standard procurement procedures.
 Under Indian law, an incumbent contractor who has tendered for an extension contract has a right of first refusal ("ROFR") allowing that contractor to match the lowest bid submitted by a competing company.
 The case of National Highways Authority of India (NHAI) v Gwalior Jhansi Expressway Ltd. (2018) confirmed that an incumbent contractor who does not submit a tender in accordance with the public body's notice inviting tenders loses the right of first refusal.